 Q: What is the NCCP?

-A: The National Coaching Certification Program (NCCP) was launched in 1974 to empower coaches to succeed.
-The program has constantly evolved over the years to stay at the forefront of delivering programs that respect the principles and science of long-term athlete development while also reflecting the changes within sports – from the science of training, to competition strategy and tactics and to the athletes themselves.
+A: The National Coaching Certification Program (NCCP) was launched in 1974 to give coaches the tools they need to succeed.
+The program has constantly evolved over the years to stay at the forefront of delivering programs that respect the principles and science of long-term athlete development while also reflecting the changes within sports – from the science of training, to competition strategy and tactics, and to the athletes themselves.

 Q: I took NCCP courses while I was coaching another sport.
 Are these transferable to hockey?

 A: Yes.
 NCCP courses are global to your profile with the Coaching Association of Canada (CAC).
 Most certifications require coaches to take sport-specific training as well as multi-sport training.
 Once you have completed the multi-sport training and evaluation you can apply those modules toward certification in any sport.
-Please visit Hockey Canada’s NCCP Levels and Requirements page for more certification pathway information.
+Please visit the NCCP Levels and Requirements page for more certification pathway information.

 Q: What is The Locker?

-A: The Locker is an online database of Canadian coaches developed by CAC.
+A: The Locker is an online database of Canadian coaches developed by the CAC.
 The Locker supports the efforts of Canadian hockey coaches undergoing training and/or certification education by allowing them to track their progress and guide their development.

 Maintenance of certification and professional development (PD) points are tracked on a coach’s public transcript in The Locker and will update the Hockey Canada Registry (HCR) profile when Certified status is renewed.

 Q: Why do coaches need to access their Locker profile?

-A: The Locker tracks a coach’s participation in a hockey event as well as their final status (Trained or Certified).
-The Locker tracks all requirements that a coach needs for certification and allows the coach to see what elements need to be completed for certification.
-Below is a graphic that illustrates the tracking process:
+A: The Locker tracks a coach’s participation as well as their final status (Trained or Certified).
+The Locker tracks all requirements that a coach needs for certification and allows them to see what elements need to be completed for certification.

 Q: Why do I need to maintain my certification?